scott-eric-kaufman/the-whole-sek/content/the-valve/2005-11-02-citations-the-damage-done-or-how-much-lacan-before-i-resort-to-insult-and-violence.md

 By [Adam Kotsko](http://adamkotsko.com/weblog) on 11/04/05 at 03:26 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/c/#5137)
 []()

 It may be too late to stave off the cognitive and evpsych invasions.
-For example, Mark Turner is Dean of Arts and Sciences at Case Western and gets to set up his own department of cognitive science, focused on the arts &amp; chaired by Merlin Donald (who is a more interesting thinker than Turner is).
+For example, Mark Turner is Dean of Arts and Sciences at Case Western and gets to set up his own department of cognitive science, focused on the arts & chaired by Merlin Donald (who is a more interesting thinker than Turner is).
 The cognitive folks are now having conferences and they’re quite interesting.

 As for evpsych, when applied to literature it is, so far, pretty dull stuff.
 But this Sunday the NYTimes Magazine has a feature organized around *The Literary Animal,* a book about which I am deeply skeptical: